dcomtois/summarytools/README.md

         from the dataset so no stats will be produced for it
   - Changes to `freq()`
-      - As mentioned earlier, the function now accepts data frames as main argument; this makes obsolete the use of `lapply()` with it, and simplifies the subsequent printing, as the lists returned by `freq()` will also have the class **summarytools**, ensuring their proper dispatch to the package’s `print()` method.
+      - As mentioned earlier, the function now accepts data frames as main argument; this makes obsolete the use of `lapply()` with it
       - Improved outputs when using `by()`
   - Changes to `ctable()`
       - Now fully supports `by()`

+**Other notable changes**

-\*\* Other notable changes \*\* - The `omit.headings` parameter has been
+  - The `omit.headings` parameter has been replaced by the more straightforward `headings`. `omit.heandings` is still supported in this version but will be deprecated in some future version
-replaced by the more straightforward `headings`. `omit.heandings` is still supported in this version but will be deprecated in some future version - Because it was subject to errors, the *Rows Subset* heading element has been removed.
-If there is a strong need for it, I can bring it back in a future release (just let me known by email or on GitHub if this is what you think) - Under the hood, much has been going on; the lengthier functions have been split into more manageable parts, and several normalizing operations were done, facilitating maintenance and improving code readability
+  - Because it was subject to errors, the *Rows Subset* heading element has been removed.
+If there is a strong need for it, I can bring it back in a future release (just let me known by email or on GitHub if this is what you think)
+  - Under the hood, much has been going on; the lengthier functions have been split into more manageable parts, and several normalizing operations were done, facilitating maintenance and improving code readability

 # Final notes